-We connect kids from our neighborhood with caring adult mentors, believing every child benefits from another safe, supportive adult in their life—and every adult can use a kid to remind them to laugh and play more.
+We believe every child benefits from having caring adults in their corner, and that every adult can use a kid to help them laugh more and remember what really matters!

 *Interested in being a mentor?
 See the process below.